Take a nice, deep breath...

 Various explorations for meditation challenges and course cards personalized to the would-be or returning meditator.

-This visual language, explored over roughly 5 rounds with the head of brand and marketing, eventually turned into a simple card deck system that would be the meditator's primary experience day-to-day in the app.
+This visual language, explored over multiple iterative rounds with the head of brand and marketing, evolved into a simple card deck system that would be the meditator's primary experience day-to-day in the app.

 Another collection of course cards, this time with a more playful and colorful design.